Families: An Introduction

 Strengthening and Supporting Military Families and Families Facing Challenges

-Families often face challenges that put them and their children at risk.
+Many times, families are faced with challenges that put them and their children at risk.
 Military families deal with specific circumstances that can affect their functioning and well-being.
 Providing support is one of the most important things we can do for families.
 This lesson will provide an introduction to the Strengthening Families Protective Factors Framework.
 You will learn about each factor, how you can provide support, and challenges you may face when working with children and their families.
 This lesson will also help you understand common situations military families face, such as frequent moves and deployment.